garrandall/popular-music-data/tracks/bedrock-young-money-lloyd.md

 Miss Independent, yeah, she got her own
 Hey gorgeous, um, I mean flawless, well
-That's what you are, how I see it is how I call it, yeah Look-look at how she walk, m-hmm, she know she bad Do-do your thang baby, I ain't even mad
+That's what you are, how I see it is how I call it, yeah Look-look at how she walk, m-hm, she know she bad Do-do your thang baby, I ain't even mad
 And I ain’t leavin' fast, I'ma stay awhile
 Hold your head, Chris, I-I'ma take it down!

-Ooh baby, I be stuck to you like glue, baby
+Oh baby, I be stuck to you like glue, baby
 Wanna spend it all on you, baby
 My room is the G-spot
 Call me Mr. Flintstone, I can make your bed rock

-(Ooh) I-I-I-I can make your bed rock
+(Oh) I-I-I-I can make your bed rock
-(Ooh) I-I-I-I can make your bed rock, girl
+(Oh) I-I-I-I can make your bed rock, girl
-(Ooh) I-I-I-I can make your bed rock
+(Oh) I-I-I-I can make your bed rock
-(Ooh) I-I-I-I can make your bed rock (Ayy!)
+(Oh) I-I-I-I can make your bed rock (Ayy!)